newrelic/nr1-pathpoint/docs/user_manual/v1.5.8/README.md

 * %Success Rate (Min), if the value (under "Configured"), is  for example set at 98, and this value, within the last 5 minutes, is below this number, the status of the Touchpoint will turn red.

 Return to top of [Index](#Index)
-## <a id="Disable_a_Touchpoint"></a>How to disable a Touchpoint ###
+## <a id="Disable_a_Touchpoint"></a>How to Turn off a Touchpoint ###

-You can manually work/troubleshoot a particular Touchpoint, by disabling it, and later on you can also turn it back on.
+You can manually work/troubleshoot a particular Touchpoint, by turning it off, and later on you can also turn it back on.

 ![image](screenshots/touch.png)

-To disable a Touchpoint, right click on it.
+To turn off a Touchpoint, right click on it.
 In this example I clicked on the Customer credit API (which is a PCC type of Touchpoint).

 ![image](screenshots/touch1.png)

-Now, on the pop-up box window, click on the "On" symbol, to disable the Touchpoint.
+Now, on the pop-up box window, click on the "On" symbol, to turn off the Touchpoint.
 Later on you can right click on the same Touchpoint, then on the "Off" symbol, to enable it again.

 Return to top of [Index](#Index)